-“I wanted the truck to run better, and I found the stock tune and EGR system got in the way of that,” explained Ryan.
+“I wanted the truck to run better, and I found the stock tune and EGR system got in the way of that,” explains Ryan.
 “So I had AM Diesel Performance retune the truck.
 They added another 50 horsepower to the engine.
 Then I had the EGR system deleted so the truck could breathe better.”

-The Dually That Turns Heads
+A Ram 3500 That Turns Heads

 Ryan’s dedication to his build has paid off.
 What began as an everyday dually is now an unmistakably custom truck that’s his pride and joy, not to mention the talk of the town.
-“It gets a lot of looks when I take it out for a drive,” he said.
+“It gets a lot of looks when I take it out for a drive,” he affirms.
 “It’s gotten a lot of reactions from my family and friends, too.
-The family thinks I’ve gone overboard, but my friends think it’s awesome!”
+The family thinks I’ve gone overboard, but my friends think it’s awesome.”

 With the way White Widow is set up, Ryan has just one or two things he wishes he could change.
 “I would change the lift if I had a time machine,” he commented.
 “I’d like it taller than it is now.
 I think Kelderman would be the way to go.
 It might still be an option down the road.”